-Accurate modelling of hydride emission spectra requires data for the physical and chemical processes involving these molecules that occur in the interstellar medium.
-Toward this end the scientific community has undertaken major efforts in recent years, both experimental and theoretical.
+The full exploitation of astrophysical spectra requires molecular data relevant to the physical and chemical processes that occur in astronomical objects.
+Toward this end, the scientific community has undertaken major efforts in recent years, both experimental and theoretical.
 In this workshop, we will bring together scientists from the molecular astrophysics and physical chemistry communities.
-There have been many studies of chemical reactions and collisional energy transfer involving hydrides.
-Most of this work has not been motivated by astrophysics.
-Exposing the chemists to the issues raised by the astrophysical community will be one goal of the proposed workshop.
+There have been many studies of the spectroscopic signatures, chemical reactions, gas-surface interactions, and collisional energy transfer processes of molecules detected in space.
+Much of this work has not been motivated by astrophysics.
+Exposing chemists to the issues raised by the astrophysical community will be one goal of the proposed workshop.
 A second, parallel goal, will be to increase astronomersâ awareness of the capabilities and limitations of the methods developed by experimental and theoretical chemists.
 The informality of a Telluride workshop will facilitate this cross disciplinary interaction.
-Similar interactions have already proven to be invaluable in the combustion community.
+Similar interactions have already proven to be invaluable in the field of combustion.

-An important outcome will be the discussion of what new studies need to be done on modelling chemical processes involving hydride molecules and the exploration of what molecular data are currently missing that are crucially needed for astrophysical modelling.
+An important outcome will be the discussion of what new studies need to be done on modelling chemical processes involving interstellar molecules and the exploration of what molecular data are currently missing that are crucially needed for astrophysical modelling.

 Instead of the traditional TSRC picnic, the organizers and TSRC have subsidized a group dinner at a nice restaurant in town.

 The registration fee includes breakfast on each workshop day.

 We wish to ensure an intimate workshop setting, with no more than 20 to 25 participants.
 If you are interested in attending, but have not received an invitation, please contact the workshop organizer before registering.